 - 1. In prime agricultural areas, permitted uses and activities are: agricultural uses, agriculture-related uses and on-farm diversified uses based on provincial guidance. - Proposed agriculture-related uses and on-farm diversified uses shall be compatible with, and shall not hinder, surrounding agricultural operations.
 Criteria for these uses may be based on provincial guidance or municipal approaches, as set out in municipal planning documents, which achieve the same objectives. - 2.
 In prime agricultural areas, all types, sizes and intensities of agricultural uses and normal farm practices shall be promoted and protected in accordance with provincial standards. - 3.
 New land uses in prime agricultural areas, including the creation of lots and new or expanding livestock facilities, shall comply with the minimum distance separation formulae. - 4.
-A principal dwelling associated with an agricultural operation may be permitted in prime agricultural areas as an agricultural use, in accordance with provincial guidance, except where prohibited in accordance with policy 4.3.3.1 b). - 5.
-Subordinate to the principal dwelling, up to two additional residential units may be permitted in prime agricultural areas, provided that: - a) any additional residential units are within, attached to, or in close proximity to the principal dwelling; - b) any additional residential unit complies with the minimum distance separation formulae; - c) any additional residential unit is compatible with, and would not hinder, surrounding agricultural operations; and - d) appropriate sewage and water services will be provided.
+A principal dwelling associated with an agricultural operation shall be permitted in prime agricultural areas as an agricultural use, in accordance with provincial guidance, except where prohibited in accordance with policy 4.3.3.1.c). - 5.
+Where a residential dwelling is permitted on a lot in a prime agricultural area, up to two additional residential units shall be permitted in accordance with provincial guidance, provided that any additional residential units: - a) comply with the minimum distance separation formulae; - are compatible with, and would not hinder, surrounding agricultural operations; - c) have appropriate sewage and water services; - d) address any public health and safety concerns; - e) are of limited scale and are located within, attached, or in close proximity to the principal dwelling or farm building cluster; and - f) minimize land taken out of agricultural production.

-The additional residential units may only be severed from the lot containing the principal dwelling in accordance with policy 4.3.3.1.
+Additional residential units may only be severed in accordance with policy 4.3.3.1.c).